citp/privacy-policy-historical/e/ez/ezf/ezfacility.com.md

-> *The following text is extracted and transformed from the ezfacility.com privacy policy that was archived on 2013-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131216053400id_/http%3A//www.ezfacility.com/Privacy-Policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ezfacility.com privacy policy that was archived on 2014-02-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140214005513id_/http%3A//www.ezfacility.com/Privacy-Policy.aspx) for the most accurate reproduction.*

 # Privacy Policy

 EZFacility, Inc. ("EZFacility" or the "Company") is committed to protecting the privacy of your information.
 This Privacy Statement describes EZFacility’s information practices.

-The company has certified its participation, and compliance with the Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the transfer of personal information from European Union member countries to the United States.
-The principles of Safe Harbor compliance are notice, choice, onward transfer, security, data integrity, access, and enforcement.
-Additional information about the Safe Harbor principles and certification process can be found at <http://www.export.gov/safeharbor/>.
+EZFacility complies with the U.S. – E.U.
+Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the European Union member countries.
+EZFacility has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view EZFacility’s certification, please visit http://www.export.gov/safeharbor/.

+EZFacility has received TRUSTe's Privacy Seal signifying that this privacy statement and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.

+The TRUSTe program does not cover information that may be collected through downloadable software.
+The TRUSTe program covers only information that is collected through this Web site, www.ezfacility.com and does not cover information that may be collected through our [mobile applications] [social networking applications] [behind the log in on our website].

+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.

-If you have any questions about this Privacy Statement, please contact EZFacility.com by emailing [info@ezfacility.com](mailto:info@ezfacility.com).
+If you have any questions about this Privacy Statement, please contact EZFacility.com by emailing info@ezfacility.com.

 ## 1\.
 Web Sites Covered

-This Privacy Statement covers the information practices of Web sites that link to this Privacy Statement: [http://www.ezacility.com](http://www.ezacility.com/); [http://www.ezfacility.co.uk](http://www.ezfacility.co.uk/); and [http://www.ezfacility.nl](http://www.ezfacility.nl/) (collectively referred to as "EZFacility’s Web sites" or "the Company’s Web sites").
+This Privacy Statement covers the information practices of Web sites that link to this Privacy Statement: [http://www.ezacility.com](http://www.ezacility.com/).

 EZFacility.com’s Web sites may contain links to other Web sites.
 EZFacility.com is not responsible for the information practices or the content of such other Web sites.
 The Company encourages you to review the privacy statements of other Web sites to understand their information practices.